hungngocphat01/hungngocphat01/README.md

 - Favourite operating system: Apple macOS.
 Windows sucks. *nix masterace! (yeah I don't play games on PC).
 - Since I don't want to pay that much money to buy a razor slim laptop with a crappy "butterfly" keyboard so I did install Hackintosh on my Thinkpad T430s instead.
 If you are also using a Thinkpad, then ah I see, you are a (wo)man of culture as well.
-<br>I need Adobe Photoshop and Microsoft Office so Linux is not my cup of tea.
+<br>I need Adobe Photoshop and Microsoft Office so Linux is not my cup of milktea.
 - Addictive to the Holy Terminal.
 - Mainly use VS Code as the main code editor.
 Sometimes I use vim as well.
 - Familiar with C++, Python and Javascript.